Prostate cancer: Body and lifestyle

-Men who are taller are at a slightly increased risk for developing prostate cancer, as are men who are obese.
+Taller men are at a slightly increased risk for developing prostate cancer, as are men who have obesity.
 High levels of blood cholesterol are also associated with increased prostate cancer risk; consequently, those who take the cholesterol-lowering drugs, statins, have a reduced risk of advanced prostate cancer.
 Chronic inflammation can cause various cancers.
-Potential links between infection (or other sources of inflammation) and prostate cancer have been studied but none definitively found, and one large study found no link between prostate cancer and a history of gonorrhea, syphilis, chlamydia, or infection with various human papillomaviruses.
+Potential links between infection (or other sources of inflammation) and prostate cancer have been studied.
+However, none have been definitively found, and one large study found no link between prostate cancer and a history of gonorrhea, syphilis, chlamydia, or infection with various human papillomaviruses.

 Regular vigorous exercise may reduce one's chance of developing advanced prostate cancer, as can several dietary interventions.
 Those with a diet rich in cruciferous vegetables (certain leafy greens, broccoli, and cauliflower), fish, genistein (found in soy), or lycopene (found in tomatoes) are at a reduced risk of symptomatic prostate cancer.
 Conversely, those who consume high levels of dietary fats, polycyclic aromatic hydrocarbons (from cooking red meats), or calcium may be at an increased risk of developing advanced prostate cancer.
+Studies of Asian men who have migrated to Western countries show that their prostate cancer incidence rises toward that of the host country within one to two generations, suggesting that environmental and lifestyle factors, particularly diet, play a substantial role beyond genetic predisposition.
 Several dietary supplements have been studied and found not to impact prostate cancer risk, including selenium, vitamin C, vitamin D, and vitamin E.